Rigidity theorems for K- and H-cohomology and other functors: Examples of rigid functors

-For the limit property 1.1(f) cf. [Mi] III 1.16, and for the homotopy property 1.1 (e), which is related to smooth base change, cf. [Mi] VI 4.15.
+For the limit property 1.1(f) cf. \cite{Mi} III 1.16, and for the homotopy property 1.1 (e), which is related to smooth base change, cf. \cite{Mi} VI 4.15.
 The transfer $\pi_\ast$ for a finite flat morphism $\pi:X\to Y$ is defined as follows.
-By [SGA 4] XVII 6.2.3 there is a canonical trace morphism
+By \cite{SGA 4.3} XVII 6.2.3 there is a canonical trace morphism

 for every abelian sheaf $\mathcal F$ on $Y$ (note that $\pi_\ast = \pi_!$ for a finite morphism).
 Then $\pi_\ast$ is defined as the composition